-Operation failed with error 0x0000007e
+Operation failed with error 0x0000007e.

-- Open the Registry Editor (regedit.exe)
+- Open the Registry Editor (regedit.exe).

-- In the branch of the printer that has faced the problem, delete BIDI branch in CopyFiles section.
+- In the registry key of the printer, that has faced the problem, delete BIDI key in CopyFiles section.
 Note.
-In a productive environment, it is recommended to previously export the branch to be deleted to a separate reg file.
+In a productive environment, it is recommended to previously export the registry key to be deleted to a separate reg file.
 Then you’ll be able to roll back to the original settings.

-- Restart the spooler on the client:
+- Restart the print spooler service on the client:

 net stop spooler

 net start spooler